Omega0x013/knapsack-ga-wasm/docs/README.md

 These values are stored in global constants found in lines `57`-`60`.

+## Style Guide

+- Variables are `snakeCase`.
+- Functions are `CamelCase`.
+- Use assembly-style expressions over S-expressions.
+- Document functions using Go-style method signatures.

 ## Linear Memory

 Here is a not-entirely-to-scale diagram of the contents of Knapsack's linear memory: